antoninp/ap-query-loop/README.md

 1. **Grouping Modes**: `taxonomy` mode groups by terms; `meta` mode groups by meta values from the current page's posts; `date` mode groups by WordPress date fields (`post_date` or `post_modified`).
 2. **Ordering**: For taxonomy, sort by name/slug/id/count/date_name; for meta, sort by value (string) or by count; for date, sort chronologically.
 3. **Date Presentation**: In meta mode when `metaType` is `date`, values are formatted using `dateFormat` for headings while preserving raw value for filtering.
-In date mode, posts are automatically grouped by date (YYYY-MM-DD format) from the selected date field.
+In date mode, posts are grouped by the selected interval (year/month/day) from the chosen date field, with matching archive links.
 4. **Context Injection**: For each group, sets context and renders child InnerBlocks with group-specific data.
 5. **InnerBlocks Serialization**: Saves child blocks to post content for server-side rendering with injected context.

 ### APQL Term Name

 1. **Context Consumption**: Reads `apql/currentTerm` and `apql/filterTax` from parent APQL Filter.
-2. **Display Options**: Renders term name with optional prefix/suffix and linking to term archive.
+2. **Display Options**: Renders term name with optional prefix/suffix and linking to term archive; when grouping by date, links point to the corresponding year/month/day archive.
 3. **Styling Support**: Full WordPress block supports for typography, colors, and spacing.
 4. **Server-Side Render**: Dynamically generates output based on context and block attributes.